 You and your home inspector should pay attention to any spotting on the walls or floors, a leaky roof, water seepage and water stains as this could indicate the presence of mold or water damage.
 Your home inspector should be able to check for any material containing asbestos.

 Sometimes, your home inspection contract usually does not include testing for asbestos, mold and air quality.
 Recently lead in drinking water pipes made the news and people want due diligence around that issue.
-If these are important issues to you, you can get further inspections done to confirm if these health hazards are present in your home.
+If these are important issues to you, add specific conditions to the contract for further inspections to confirm if these health hazards are present in your home.